 In the PDI framework, each subject belongs to a private class (such as a health condition or a disease).
 The subject-class membership can be statistically inferred from the data that the subject discloses during communication (data such as vital signs, symptoms, sensory data, etc.).
 PDI considers cases, such as telemonitoring, where this class membership is known to both the subject themself and to the intended recipient, but not to a passive, man-in-the-middle adversary.
 PDI leverages this advantage in knowledge in order to minimize the amount of information leaked by the communication to an adversary that is trying to infer the class membership of subjects from the communicated data.

 Daniel Aranki, Gregorij Kurillo, Adarsh Mani, Phillip Azar, Jochem Van Gaalen, Quan Peng, Priyanka Nigam, Maya P Reddy, Sneha Sankavaram, Qiyin Wu, et al. A telemonitoring framework for android devices.
-In Connected Health: Applications, Systems and Engineering Technologies (CHASE), 2016 IEEE First International Conference on, pages 282–291.
+In IEEE International Conference on Connected Health: Applications, Systems and Engineering Technologies (CHASE), pages 282–291.
 IEEE, 2016.

 Uma Balakrishnan, Carlos Asuncion, Hannah Sarver, Lucas Serven, Eugene Song, Ruzena Bajcsy, Daniel Aranki, and Ali Javey.
 A telemonitoring solution to long-distance running coaching.
 2016.

 Daniel Aranki, Gregorij Kurillo, Posu Yan, David M Liebovitz, and Ruzena Bajcsy.
 Real-time tele-monitoring of patients with chronic heart-failure using a smartphone: Lessons learned.
 2016.